Heart Arrhythmias: Symptoms and Consequences

 Include plenty of fish, lean meats, nuts, omega 3 and 6 fatty acids, olive oil, fruits, vegetables, and more in your diet.

 3. Keep an eye on your cholesterol

 4. Get plenty of sleep to reduce your risk of heart arrhythmias

 5. Get moderate but regular exercise

-Try to get out and walk every day, or start running, or cycling … your arteries will be healthier and you’ll lower your blood pressure.
+Try to get out and walk every day, or start running or cycling.
+Your arteries will be healthier and you’ll lower your blood pressure.

-6. Reduce your levels of stress and anxiety
+6. Reduce your stress and anxiety levels